finxol/blog/content/posts/embracing-atproto-pt-2-tangled-knot.md

 ::

 The PDS setup and migration was an overall very smooth process.
-Bluesky and the AT Protocol are built by a very competent team of well funded engineers working on it for a few years already.
+Bluesky and the AT Protocol are built by a very competent team of well funded engineers who've been working on it for a few years already.

 ## What's tangled?